MonashMath/SCI1022/Git.md

 <a id="markdown-creating-a-local-git-repository" name="creating-a-local-git-repository"></a>

 Let us start a new project and put it under version control with Git.
 We will just create a single `README.md` file written in the [*Markdown language*](https://en.wikipedia.org/wiki/Markdown).
 Markdown is used by GitHub as a very simple way to format text on the web.
 We will only use the very basic features of Markdown, such as formatting words as bold or italic, adding images, and creating lists.
-The 3-minute tutorial available [here](https://guides.github.com/features/mastering-markdown/) is helpful in order to get started GitHub Markdown.
+The 3-minute tutorial available [here](https://guides.github.com/features/mastering-markdown/) is helpful in order to get started with GitHub Markdown.

-We start by creating an empty directory with the generic name `myproject`, but please note that, in a real case scenario, it is best to give the directory an intention revealing name.
+We start by creating an empty directory with the generic name `myproject`, but please note that, in a real case scenario, it is best to give the directory a more descriptive name.
 We will create the directory within the `~/Documents` folder:

 ```bash
 $ cd ~/Documents/
 $ mkdir myproject
 ```

-> *__Note:__* Recall that, because of reasons made clear in the [previous tutorial](./Unix-CLI.md#directory-structure), if you want the files and directories to be consistent among Cygwin terminal sessions, you have to place them at the `~/Documents/` folder.
+> *__Note:__* Recall that, because of reasons discussed in the [previous tutorial](./Unix-CLI.md#directory-structure), if you want the files and directories to be consistent among Cygwin terminal sessions, you have to place them at the `~/Documents/` folder.

-Although the `myproject` directory is void, it can be already converted to a **Git repository**, which you may conceive as a sort of enhanced folder able to track changes made within the folder.
+Although the `myproject` directory is void, it can be already converted to a **Git repository**, which you may think of as a sort of enhanced folder able to track changes made within the folder.
 The Git command in charge of making the *current working directory* (i.e., `~/Documents/myproject`) a new repository is ` git init`:

 ```bash
 $ cd myproject/